73: Fakes, forgeries and Tax Evasion

 Hunt fake 1

 The other one looks like a tongue-in-cheek, fingers-on-nose snub to the British tax authorities.
 Whether it was intended as a retaliation to Hunt’s complaints to the British authorities about fake packs from Belgium bearing his name we shall never know, but it certainly doesn’t look like a very serious attempt to fool anyone.
-The courts are once again a redrawing of the goggle-eyed grotesques based on Hall’s or Stone’s design, so nothing like Hunt’s cards.
+The courts are once again a redrawing of the goggle-eyed grotesques based on Stone’s/Creswick's design, so nothing like Hunt’s cards.
 The number cards are double-ended, which may suggest a later date than the garter ace implies.
 But the real joke is in the drawing of the AS.
 Not only is the monogram at the top left GIID, but there’s a bird under the garter at the bottom.
 Not much of an attempt at a serious fake there!
 I illustrate the courts and details of the AS.

 Hunt fake 2